-Minimum collateralization is 102% of the fair value of the borrowed U.S. securities and 105% for international securities.
+Minimum collateralization is 102% of the fair value of the borrowed U.S. securities and 107% for international securities.
 Collateral consists of cash. government and corporate securities, and commercial bank obligations.
-Cash collateral is invested in a separate account comprised of money market or high quality short-term investments.
+Cash collateral is invested in a separate account comprised of money market or highquality short-term investments.
 It is the responsibility of the custodian to monitor the collateralization on a daily basis.
 If the collateral is below the minimum collateralization level, additional collateral will be requested from the borrower to meet the requirement.
 Collateral requested each morning is required to be received on the same day.
 If the borrower fails to deliver additional collateral, the custodian would notify the borrower that they are in default under the securities lending agreement.
 If the borrower does not provide the necessary collateral after receiving notification, the legal agreement allows the custodian to close the contract with the borrower and buy-in the securities on behalf of LACERS.

 The borrower has all incidents of ownership with respect to borrowed securities and collateral, including the right to vote and transfer or loan borrowed securities to others.
 LACERS is entitled to receive all distributions, which are made by the issuer of the borrowed securities, directly from the borrower.
-Under the agreement, the custodian will indemnify LACERS as a result of the custodian's failure to: 1) make a reasoned determination of the creditworthiness of a potential borrower before lending and, during the term of the loan or loans, the borrower files a petition of bankruptcy or similar action; 2) demand adequate collateral; or 3) otherwise maintain the securities lending program in compliance with the Federal Institutions Examination Financial Council Supervisory Policy on Securities Lending.
+Under the agreement, the custodian will indemnify LACERS as a result of the custodian's failure to: 1) make a reasoned determination of the creditworthiness of a potential borrower before lending and, during the term of the loan or loans, the borrower files a petition of bankruptcy or similar action; 2) demand adequate collateral; or 3) otherwise maintain the securities lending program in compliance with the Federal Financial Institutions Examination Council Supervisory Policy on Securities Lending.

-As of June 30, 2020, the fair value of the securities on loan was \$1,147,198,000.
-The fair value of associated collateral was \$1,202,872,000 (\$325,263,000 of cash collateral and \$877,609,000 of non-cash collateral).
+As of June 30, 2021, the fair value of the securities on loan was \$1,166,409,000.
+The fair value of associated collateral was \$1,235,009,000 (\$275,940,000 of cash collateral and \$959,069,000 of non-cash collateral).

 These agreements provide for the return of the securities and revenue determined by the type of collateral received.
-The cash collateral values of securities on loan to brokers are shown at their fair values on the Statement of Fiduciary Net Position.

 During the reporting period, LACERS had no losses on securities lending transactions resulting from default of a borrower or lending agent.
 Due to the nature of the securities lending program and the custodian bank's collateralization of loans at amounts greater than the fair value of the loaned securities, it is deemed that there were no material credit risks to LACERS as defined in GASB Statement No. 28 and GASB Statement No. 40 by its participation in the securities lending program.
 However, similar to any other investment portfolio, there is risk associated with investing cash collateral in securities.
 The value of the invested collateral may fall below the value of the cash collateral pledged by the borrowers, and may impair LACERS ability to return cash collateral to the borrowers upon the redemption of loans.
-If this scenario were to occur, LACERS would be required to make up the deficiency in collateral and would incur a
+If this scenario were to occur, LACERS would be required to make up the deficiency in collateral and would incur a loss.